 The Selectboard held a first public hearing on May 14, 2018, and several recommended changes were incorporated into the final version of the Town Plan.
 On June 4, 2018, the Selectboard held a second public hearing and adopted the 2018 East Montpelier Town Plan.
 The Selectboard has requested formal approval of the plan by the Central Vermont Regional Planning Commission.
-The 2018 East Montpelier Town Plan will expire in June 2026, but can be amended or readopted before that date.
+The 2018 East Montpelier Town Plan will expire in June 2026.